R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 ![VTOL's Profiles menu](../../images/vtol-profiles.png)

 The sixth tab is the _"Profiles"_ tab, allowing you to create profiles for Northstar.
 Profiles are seperate Northstar installs, each with their own set of mods and seperated by folders.
-For example, you can have one profile with your normal set of mods, and another profile for only using core mods (those that common with Northstar/the ones that start with `Northstar.`).
+For example, you can have one profile with your normal set of mods and another profile for only using core mods (those that common with Northstar/the ones that start with `Northstar.`).

 ![The Export Profile menu in VTOL](../../images/vtol-export-profile.png)